justinbt1/Multimodal-Document-Classification/README.md

 #### Machine Learning
-For optimal performance it is recommended to use GPU accelerated computing by setting up TensorFlow GPU support and installing the required Nvidea CUDA dependencies as described in the [install instructions](https://www.tensorflow.org/install/gpu).
+For optimal performance it is recommended to use GPU accelerated computing by setting up TensorFlow GPU support and installing the required Nvidia CUDA dependencies as described in the [install instructions](https://www.tensorflow.org/install/gpu).

 ### Data
 The data used in this project was compiled from raw documents uploaded by oil companies to the